Enhancing Security with Identity-Based Network Access Control

 Conclusion

 By implementing identity-based network access control, organizations can not only improve their security posture but also ensure efficient management of their non-human identities.
+This means tasks like onboarding new devices or applications, revoking access for decommissioned equipment, or updating access policies across a fleet of machines become much simpler and more consistent.
 As we continue to rely on machines and automated systems, focusing on secure access will be crucial.